bibleexchange/church_ministry__textbook/en/5001_characteristics-of-a-good-leader.md

 If he cannot take care of his family, how can he take care of the church?

+### Hospitable

+Romans 12:13 (KJV 1900)
+13Distributing to the necessity of saints; given to hospitality.

+Hebrews 13:2 (KJV 1900)
+2Be not forgetful to entertain strangers: for thereby some have entertained angels unawares.

+1 Peter 4:9 (KJV 1900)
+9Use hospitality one to another without grudging.

+> Given the dangers of travel in the empire and the economic uncertainties faced by many believers, the early Christian mission and churches depended upon those who would open their homes and share their goods.
+> Towner, P. H. (2006).
+The Letters to Timothy and Titus (p.
+252).
+Wm.
+B. Eerdmans Publishing Co.

 ### Humility

 Not listed in any of the qualification lists, but part of the teaching of Jesus.

+## Good leader in the home

 ## Age